dell/csm-docs/content/v2/csidriver/features/powerscale.md

 During the installation of CSI PowerScale driver version 2.0 and higher, no default Volume Snapshot Class will get created.

-Following are the manifests for the Volume Snapshot Class:
+The following are the manifests for the Volume Snapshot Class:

 1. VolumeSnapshotClass
 ```yaml